 Exiting the main room, you will find the bedrooms and bathrooms.
-The master ensuite is at the far end.
+The master en-suite is at the far end.
 A lovely spacious shower room and WC.
 The tiled floors and walls are warm and well lit.
 The underfloor heating is especially appreciated after a shower.
-The double bed is comfortable and is ideally positioned to allow you to see the sun rise in the morning.
+The king sized bed is really comfortable and is ideally positioned to allow you to see the sun rise in the morning.

 Explore the spectacular west coast and nearby Isle of Skye.

 The second bedroom has a super king / twin beds with a similarly grandiose view of the loch and mountains.
 The mattress was extremely comfortable.
 The main bathroom is across the hall.
 A large room which encompasses a large shower and a wonderful freestanding bath.
 Nice touches like the handsfree mirror lights and large candle add the feeling of luxury.
 Luxurious towels and bedding make one feel cosseted.

 Outside there is ample space for outdoor relaxing / dining should the weather allow.
 Nothing better than to watch the local bird life weave in and out of the stand of birch trees with a glass of local Loch Carron, Plockton or Skye beer in hand.